 Clearly, this was a magical spell and a piece of runemal intended to invoke intercession and relief against pain.
 Scholars default into two camps when looking at the first part of this inscription, either this invokes 3 separate deities Ulfr (which means Wolf, and thus might possibly be Fenrir), Odin, and the one-handed god Tyr, OR this may be a threefold name grouping all referring to Odin.
 Etymologically speaking “Tyr” literally means God.
 So High-Tyr may refer specifically to the one-handed god Tyr, or it could be a more generic title meant to imply High God.
 High God, does harken to some similar seeming known names for Odin, like Hávi (High One).
 As to Ulfr (Wolf), Odin also has symbolic ties to wolves, from his wolves Geri and Freki, and a known name of Hildolfr or Battle Wolf.
 But when I look at this in comparison to other inscriptions, and even the Second Merseberg Charm, I believe this was an invocation of 3 unique deities.
 This would also follow a known formula of Odin being listed as one of a trio of Gods (such as (1) Odin, Villi, Ve, (2) Odin, Hoenir, Lodur, or (3) Odin, Frey, Thor).
 Considering we have Ulfr (wolf) and Tyr mentioned in a grouping, makes me think the theory of this being Odin, in a grouping with other gods is most likely.
 When it comes to Tyr and the word wolf, one wolf immediately comes to mind: Fenrir.

 As we look at the next section of the inscription most scholars theorize that Burr is most likely a reference to another divine power: this one being Odin’s father Borr.
-So Borr could therefore be the fourth god invoked for help against pain.
-Borr in surviving love is only mentioned a couple of times, and always in conjunction of a tie to Odin and with Odin listed in a grouping of three other gods.
+(Don’t let the spelling difference of Burr versus Borr throw you, runic inscriptions were phonetic soundings of the language and thus lacked any sort of standardized spellings at the time of the artifact’s creation).
+So Borr, is believed to be the fourth god invoked for help against pain.
+Borr in surviving love is only mentioned a couple of times, and always in conjunction of a tie to Odin, including as being listed with Odin in a grouping of three other gods.
 So this pattern to me also reinforces the idea the first section is most likely referencing three gods, and not a trifold naming of Odin.
 The third section of the inscription is a motif that Scholar Anatoly Liberman explores in his In Prayer and Laughter.
 Essays on Medieval Scandinavian and Germanic Mythology, Literature, and Culture where dwarves are linked to causing the infliction of illnesses and mental diseases on humans.
 He links the Germanic word for dwarf to ‘dizzy’.
 I personally also can find this to be something of a poetic turn of phrase as well.
 When I think of the dwarves in our lore, I think first of the crafters, those who gave to the Gods and Goddesses: Freya’s necklace, Thor’s hammer, Sif’s hair, as well as Odin’s spear and oath-ring.
 This to my mind invokes the imagery, sound, and physical sensation of hammering pain in the head.

 The very last bit of the inscription, Bourr, is most likely the name of the person requesting help from the pain they are experiencing.
 Think of the rest of the inscription as a postcard sent to the Gods, and the last word merely being the person who sent it signing off.